 More about Toni Bestard

-The famous Mallorcan film-maker Toni Bestard is about to launch a documentary about David Prowse – the actor who played Darth Vader in Star Wars.
-We meet the entertaining director to find out more. […] Mallorcan film director Toni Bestard
+Toni Bestard is about to launch a documentary about David Prowse – the actor who played Darth Vader in Star Wars.
+We meet him to find out more. […] Mallorcan film director Toni Bestard

 We meet the Mallorcan film director Toni Bestard to discuss his latest movieEl Perfecto Desconocido.
-The movie set in the Sierra de Tramuntana mountains and starring Irish actor Colm Meaney. […] Toni Bestard – Film Director
+The movie set in the Sierra de Tramuntana mountains and starring Irish actor Colm Meaney. […] A conversation with Toni Bestard

 On the Page